 Why Men’s Health is Too Important To Ignore

 We recently celebrated Men’s Health Week (June 10-16).
 It’s an important initiative that shines the spotlight on men’s health issues and encourages men to take charge of their health and wellbeing.
-It’s clear that men face different health issues to women and we blokes also have different needs.
+It’s clear that men face different health issues than women and we blokes also have different needs.

 Did you know that on average, Aussie men live five years less than women?
 This statistic alone is worrying.
 In fact, the Australian Bureau of Statistics Leading Causes of Death by Gender shows that the death rate from the main causes of death is usually higher for men than women.
 In fact, more men than women die from heart disease, trachea and lung cancer, chronic lower lung disease, colon cancer, leukaemia, diabetes and suicide.
 And recent news suggests that the rate of male suicide and suicide attempts has been grossly underestimated.
 Men also experience higher rates of addiction and injury or death from violence and crime.